d-uzlov/k8s-homelab/k8s-core/cgroup-burst/cpu-burst-notes.md

-# CPU burst

-TLDR: there is no way to properly configure CPU limits for bursty workloads in k8s.

-The only possibility is to run modified `runc` or `containerd`.

 # The problem definition

-K8s CPU management is NOT at all suited for bursty workloads.
+K8s CPU management is not at all suited for bursty workloads.
 This especially applies to light workloads.
 When using CPU limits, container will often be throttled.